 Diamonds were formed billions of years ago under extreme heat and pressure deep within the Earth, leaving almost all with tiny ‘birthmarks’ known as inclusions.
 It is these imperfections that give each diamond its unique character because these flaws interact with light as it passes through the stone.

-The clarity of a diamond is determined by The Gemmological Institute of America’s (GIA) 11-point Clarity Grading Scale which is used as the industry standard around the globe, and takes into account the number, size, colour, reflectivity and position of every inclusion, which can include tiny white points, dark dots or fine cracks.
+The clarity of a diamond is determined by The Gemological Institute of America’s (GIA) 11-point Clarity Grading Scale which is the industry standard around the globe and takes into account the number, size, colour, reflectivity and position of every inclusion, which can include tiny white points, dark dots or fine cracks.

 Each is graded using the GIA colour scale from D (colourless, high value) to Z (light colour, lower value) and can affect the price dramatically.
 Most diamonds fall somewhere between D and J (near colourless).

-Natural coloured fancy diamonds are the exception to the colour scale and range from deep yellows, pinks, greens and blues and are extremely rare and prized.
+Natural fancy coloured diamonds are the exception to the colour scale and range from deep yellows, pinks, greens to blues and are extremely coveted.
 The more intense and vibrant their shade, the higher their value.
-Interestingly champagne diamonds have also become more popular since their production from the Argyle mine with nine colours in the range, the lightest and darkest being higher in value.
+Interestingly champagne diamonds have also become more popular since their production from the Argyle mine with nine colours in the range: the lightest and darkest being higher in value.

-Carat is the standard unit of measure used to weigh diamonds.
+Carat is the standard unit of measurement to weigh diamonds.
 One carat equals one-fifth of a gram.

 The price of a diamond can rise exponentially as the carat size increases, however size does not necessarily enhance the value of a diamond, particularly if it is badly cut.
 The cut, colour and clarity also determine a diamond’s value.